 When you're dealing with flood damage in your home, your goals are to get everything dried out and cleaned up as soon as possible.
 You may not be thinking about what kind of threats contaminated water may pose to your structure and family.

-The professionals at ServiceMaster Restore® want to make sure you're not exposing yourself or your family to potential risks if water damage occurs.
+Blackwater, more commonly known as category 3 water as categorized by the IICRC, can be particularly harmful and could expose you and your family to potential risks if water damage occurs.
 Learn about what Category 3 water is and how it could pose a serious safety hazard with the following information.

 Category 3 water damage is more than just raw sewage; it's water that contains a significant level of contamination.
 When a home is contaminated with Category 3 water, extensive damage to materials and the home's structure can develop unless prompt action is taken.